lesRebeles/TapeDeck/README.md

 3) Fast: less safe, but increases bandwidth by quite a bit.

 *Need to test various tape deck hardware with these settings

+This is a VERY early version, and I have not tested this with physical hardware yet (an actual tape deck), but with the error correction in the scripts, I think this could be cool.
+I want to dive deeper into the recording/playback modes and make the most of the tape's bandwidth, increasing speed and retaining accuracy as I go... decreasing loading times.
+Currently, it's utilizing Retroarch for its Atari 2600 emulation core.
+Yes, I know, the Atari 2600 didn't use cassettes, but the file size is perfect for this experimental implementation.
+Load time for a typical 2600 rom is approximately 1:10. -LR